Connor Wong Player Props: Red Sox vs. Braves

-Connor Wong and his .410 on-base percentage over his past 10 games (102 points higher than his season-long percentage), will be in action for the Boston Red Sox against the Atlanta Braves and Charlie Morton on July 25 at 7:10 PM ET.
+Connor Wong -- hitting .306 in his past 10 games -- will be in action for the Boston Red Sox against the Atlanta Braves, with Spencer Strider on the hill, on July 26 at 7:10 PM ET.

-He racked up three hits (going 3-for-4) in his last game against the Mets.
+He had a one-hit performance in his last game (1-for-4) against the Braves.

 Connor Wong Game Info & Props vs. the Braves